DeutscheBahnAG/components/README.md

   - `chore`: Changes to the build process or auxiliary tools and libraries such as documentation generation
   - `revert`: Revert to a commit
 - Separate the _type_ with `:` (colon + space)
-- Optional Jira _ticket number_ (e.g. `BDDP-123`); if set, add one space afterwards
+- Optional Jira _ticket number_ (e.g., `BDDP-123`); if set, add one space afterwards
-- Mandatory _subject_ – imperative style, 50 characters max, start titlecase, no period at the end
+- Mandatory _subject_ – imperative style, 50 characters max, start title case, no period at the end
 - Optional _body_
   - Separate with one empty line from the first line (_type, ticket number and subject_)
   - Separate paragraphs with one empty line
-  - Lists starting with `-` are OK (start titlecase)
+  - Lists starting with `-` are OK (start title case)
 - Optional _breaking change_
   - Separate with one empty line from the first line (_type, ticket number and subject_) or the _body_ (if used)
   - Start with `BREAKING CHANGE:` (all uppercase)